dhoyle/splicedocs-jekyll/pages/DBaaS/Zeppelin/ZeppelinNotes.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # Zeppelin Usage Notes

-{% include splice_snippets/dbaasonlytopic.md %}
-This page currently contains exactly one tip about using Zeppelin with Splice Machine; this will grow into a loose collection of tips over time.
+This page currently contains exactly one tip about using Zeppelin with the Splice Machine database service; this will grow into a loose collection of tips over time.

 ## Use Full Classpath!